 Feed by hand.
 An even more inconvenient option for both you and your dog is to simply feed your pet by hand.
 You can slowly give him the amount that you think is safe.
 While this may work in the beginning, it gets tiresome after a few weeks.

 Use the environment.
-In summer time (or whenever weather is nice), you can go to your yard and spread his food on the grass.
+In the summertime (or whenever the weather is nice), you can go to your yard and spread his food on the grass.
 Letting your dog sniff out the food slows him down and provides a good amount of mental stimulation, which directly replicates what puzzle dog bowls do.

 See a behaviorist.
 Dog eating too fast is simply a behavior problem that can be fixed in most canines.
 If you're concerned, you can see an animal behaviorist who will work with your pooch on this.
 That said, it may be significantly cheaper to simply get a dog food bowl that slows down eating.

 Switch to wet foods.
-Not only this may slow down your dog’s eating process, but wet dog foods is also less likely to cause choking and is easier to digest due to higher moisture content.
-Unfortunately, it’s more expensive and usually higher in carbohydrates.
+Not only this may slow down your dog's eating process, but wet dog foods are also less likely to cause choking and are easier to digest due to higher moisture content.
+Unfortunately, it's more expensive and usually higher in carbohydrates.

 Try medications.
 Probably as the last resort, you can try pet medication that works similar to drugs like Prozac.
 They work specifically for this problem, but you must only use them in extreme cases and consult with a veterinarian beforehand.